ValerieNguy/cse15l-lab-reports/Lab-Report-1-file/lab-report-1-week-2.md

 And that concludes the steps to logging onto a course specific account on ieng6 !!

-Most Pleasant Process to Making a Local Edit to a File, Copying It to the Remote Server, And Running It
+**Pleasant Process to Making a Local Edit to a File, Copying It to the Remote Server, And Running It**

 ![Easy Process For Local Edit](lastScreenshotForLabReport1.PNG)